 I’ve gone for it this year and last month I shared my experiences of 5 personal development courses you can study online.
 I’ve always wanted to learn sign language ever since it was an optional language module at uni but it sadly clashed with my timetable so I couldn’t study it.
 Instead, I’ve learnt Makaton, which has given me a great start – but now I want to learn official BSL.
-So during lockdown I enrolled on an online course with British-Sign.co.uk who were offering a pay-what-you-can enrollment during the pandemic.
-I’ve have been completing the modules and I’m loving every minute!
+So during lockdown, I enrolled on an online course with British-Sign.co.uk which was offering a pay-what-you-can enrollment during the pandemic.
+I have been completing the modules and I’m loving every minute!

 PIN IT FOR LATER